Celebrate with these Mexican Chocolate Cupcakes topped with a Dulce de leche buttercream.

 How to make Mexican Chocolate Cupcakes

 You can use your favorite chocolate cake batter or even a cake mix as the base for these cupcakes.
 I love to bake, but I am also very practical.
-Also, my years as a Betty Crocker blogger taught me how to make so many things from a boxed cake mix.
+Also, my years as a Betty Crocker blogger taught me how easy it is to create decadent treats from a boxed cake mix.

 Mexican Chocolate Cupcakes are spiced with cinnamon and chili powder, maybe a hint of cayenne pepper.
 You want a slight hint of heat, nothing overpowering.